Jorge Manuel Dengo Obregón

 Jorge Manuel Dengo Obregón was a civil engineer from Costa Rica who served as First Vice President of Costa Rica.
-He was elected as Vice President in February 2, 1986.
+He was elected as Vice President on February 2, 1986.
+He belonged to the National Liberation Party.
 He played a leading role in the founding of the Costa Rican Electricity Institute.

 Personal life

-He was born in Heredia, Costa Rica in 19 February 1918 and was one of the founders of the Instituto Costarricense de Electricidad in 1949 and became its first General Manager.
-In 23 January 2012, he died in the age of 93.
+He was born in Heredia, Costa Rica on 19 February 1918 to teachers Omar Dengo and María Teresa Obregón Zamora and was one of the founders of the Instituto Costarricense de Electricidad in 1949 and became its first General Manager.
+On 23 January 2012, he died in the age of 93.